AnyLog-co/documentation/alerts and monitoring.md

 # Alerts and Monitoring

-Nodes in the network can be configured to execute commands and scripts periodically.
+Nodes in the network can be configured to repeatably execute commands and scripts.
 These commands and scripts can monitor the state of the node and the data hosted on the node or the state of peer nodes and their data.
 The output of the calls triggers alerts or aggregated in a database that is queried or monitored as needed.
 Scripts can include any logic expressed with the AnyLog commands.